Best Bone Marrow Transplant Treatment in India

 • You will have to take medicines to prevent graft vs host disease.

 After leaving the hospital, the recovery process continues for several months.
-You must attend regular follow up visits with your doctor to track your process.
+You must attend regular follow-up visits with your doctor to track your progress.

 What is engraftment after a bone marrow transplant in India?